 Recent research even suggests that experienced salespeople can make accurate judgments about a customer’s needs based solely on their assumptions and first impressions.
 Call it a salesperson’s intuition.
 The study concludes that when salespeople rethink their first impressions and go against their intuition they may lose out on sales.

 Assumptions can become an easy way out, make you lazy about increasing your pipeline and cost you opportunities.

-1. Customers know we want referrals.
+1. Customers know we want referrals

 It’s dangerous to assume that customers know you want to grow your book of business.
 The reality is that the most satisfied customers you have are focused on their own agendas, businesses, and families.

-2. Inquiries are good leads.
+2. Inquiries are good leads

 You can fritter away a lot of time on tire-kickers with assumptions like this one.
 Just because someone downloaded a white paper or visited a trade show booth does not make them a qualified lead.
 Qualified leads match your “Ideal Client Profile” and are motivated to speak with you about your product or service.
 They don’t reach that level until you ask your qualifying questions about need and budget and decision timing.
 Like Goldilocks, you want leads that are “just right.”

-3. Appearing busy will yield more business.
+3. Appearing busy will yield more business

 If you run a restaurant, you want the place to be visibly busy, because it sends the right message.
 But that’s not the case in sales.
 If you appear to be too busy, customers won’t want to refer you, because their connections might not get the attention they deserve.